-Recycled water projects are being pursued or investigated by Walnut Valley Water District, City of Pomona, California State University Pomona, Rowland Water District, City of Industry, Upper District, and Foothill MWD.
-Many of those projects are supported by MWDSC's Local Projects Program rebates.
+Recycled water projects are being pursued or investigated by Walnut Valley Water District, City of Pomona, California State University Pomona, Rowland Water District, City of Industry, Upper San Gabriel Valley MWD, and Foothill MWD.
+Many of those projects are supported by MWD's Local Projects Program rebates, California Department of Water Resources grants and loans, State Water Resources Control Board grants and loans, and Title XVI grants from the U.S. Bureau of Reclamation.

 For some agencies, recycled water provides a significant portion of total water supplies.
 Recycled water is typically used for irrigation of large landscapes such as golf courses, freeway medians, parks, sports fields, and cemeteries.
 Existing recycled water projects in the Subregion are shown in Table 3.
-The Upper District is considering using recycled water for groundwater replenishment in the future.
+The Upper San Gabriel Valley MWD is considering using recycled water for groundwater replenishment in the future.
 Those projects supported by MWDSC that are under construction, in advanced planning, or undertaking feasibility studies include those shown in Table 4.
 These projects may potentially increase the recycled water supplies estimated under Section 2.2 out to 2035.